 Most people who receive a first DUI/OWI will never receive a second offense OWI.
 The costs and fear that comes with with a first OWI are usually enough to scare someone straight.
 However, even with a first OWI, most people want to know if they should attend AA or NA (i.e. Alcoholics Anonymous or Narcotics Anonymous).

 First, I must say that AA is definitely not for everyone.
 I would never recommend that someone attend a form of therapy that they directly oppose.
-It is a waste of time for you and those that do attend.
-Yet, some form of therapy is usually encouraged.
+It is a waste of time for you and those that do attend if you are not into it.
+However, some form of therapy is highly encouraged.

 What is a Substance Abuse Evaluation?